flyteorg/flyte/rfc/system/2633-eviction-of-cached-task-outputs.md

 Depending on the size of the cached outputs and the blob storage speed, this might induce increased scheduling times for tasks, although no performance impact should occur if no cache eviction is performed.
 In order to minimize the execution startup delay, cache eviction could be postponed until the task executed successfully, only requiring a quick check beforehand and ensuring the actual computation can start as soon as possible.

-We do not anticipate any noticable impact by the API extension for `flyteadmin` during regular executions, however evicting all cached outputs of a large workflow could introduce some strain on `flyteadmin`/`datacatalog` during processing.
+We do not anticipate any noticeable impact by the API extension for `flyteadmin` during regular executions, however evicting all cached outputs of a large workflow could introduce some strain on `flyteadmin`/`datacatalog` during processing.

 ## 6 Alternatives